 2. Create a perfect canvas.

-Luminous skin was the focal point of the makeup at Marchesa, and a beautiful complexion is just as essential to any bridal look.
+Luminous skin is essential to any bridal look.
 Light foundation and concealer are a given, of course, but don’t forget to add well-placed highlights, too, which can take your skin from merely good to positively glowing.
-Westman used a pearlescent highlight on fair-skinned models, but recommends a golder or warmer shade for darker skin tones.
-Use highlighter in the inner corners and along the lower waterlines of the eyes, on the Cupid’s bow above the upper lip, down the bridge of the nose and on the cheekbones and chin to cast your features in the most flattering light.
+Westman used a pearlescent highlight on fair-skinned models, but recommends a gold or warmer shade for darker skin tones.
+Use highlighter in the inner corners and along the lower waterlines of the eyes, on the cupid’s bow above the upper lip, down the bridge of the nose and on the cheekbones and chin to cast your features in the most flattering light.

 3. Choose long-wearing formulas.